Captain Horatio Hornblower: Plot

 Hornblower learns that four French ships of the line have broken through the blockade.
 Leighton assumes they will make for the Mediterranean, but Hornblower suggests that they mean to support Napoleon's campaign on the Iberian Peninsula.
 Leighton decides to cover both possibilities by detaching one ship to patrol the French coast.
 When he learns that Hornblower's Sutherland is best suited for this task, having the shallowest draught, he accuses Hornblower of pursuing glory and prize money and gives him strict orders not to engage the French without first summoning the rest of the squadron.

 Hornblower's French-built ship is mistaken for a friendly vessel by a small French brig, which flies the enemy's recognition signal for the day.
 After capturing the vessel, Hornblower learns from its captain that the four ships plan to sail to Spain.
 In violation of his orders, Hornblower enters the harbor where the French ships are anchored and guarded by a fort.
 By flying a French flag, using the recognition signal, and taking advantage of his ship's French design, Hornblower fools the garrison into believing that the Sutherland is friendly.
 His gun crews dismast all four enemy ships before cannon fire from the fort forces the British to abandon ship.
 Hornblower scuttles his ship in the channel, bottling up the French ships before he and his surviving crew are taken captive.

 As the rest of the British squadron arrives to complete the job, Hornblower and his first officer, Bush, are taken to Paris for execution.
 They and Sutherland coxswain Quist escape and make their way to the port of Nantes, where they overpower three Dutch customs officers and take their uniforms.
 So disguised, they board the Witch of Endor, a captured British ship.
-They overpower the skeleton crew, free a working party of British prisoners of war and sail to England.
+They overpower the skeleton crew, free a working party of British prisoners of war, and sail to England.

-Hornblower is hailed as a national hero, and learns that Leighton lost his life in the attack on the French squadron.
+Hornblower is hailed as a national hero and learns that Leighton lost his life in the attack on the French squadron.
 He returns home to visit his young son and finds Lady Barbara there.
 The two embrace.

 Cast

 Publicity photo of Terence Morgan & Gregory Peck taken for film.

-Gregory Peck as Captain Horatio Hornblower, R.N.